StarKRE22/Atomic/Docs/BestPractices/PreferAbstractInterfaces.md

-# 📌 Prefer Atomic Interfaces to Concrete Classes
+# 📌 Prefer Interfaces to Concrete Classes

 Always use atomic interfaces such as `IValue`, `IVariable`, `ISignal`, etc., instead of concrete classes.
 This significantly improves the **maintainability** and **testability** of your project.